medplum/medplum/packages/docs/src/pages/blueprints/custom-ehr.md

 Make and manage forms for clinicians and patients.
 Link them to powerful automations.
 [Learn more](../products/forms).

+## Notes and Charting

+Physician notes are represented in FHIR by the [Encounter](/docs/api/fhir/resources/encounter) object.
+Common implementations involve using custom [forms](../products/forms) to populate the Encounter object via [bot](/docs/tutorials/bots/bot-for-questionnaire-response), or creating the object via the API.

 ## Schedules

 Create schedules and slots and allow patients to book them.
 Create schedules that are geographically linked, belong to a specific practitioner or service, or other complex requirements.
 [Learn more](../products/scheduling).